 The climate around renewables is certainly changing.
 As more states make the commitment to renewable energy, the demand for jobs in this sector will only increase.
 Making the decision to participate in a program that prepares you for work in this field is not only a safe bet, but could open doors for future employment for decades to come.

-Does a career as a solar panel installer, solar array technician or wind turbine technician interest you?
+Does a a job in the renewable energy industry as a solar panel installer, solar array technician or wind turbine technician interest you?
 Want to have the power of an entire nation at your fingertips?
 The Energy Programs from MIAT College of Technology range from 7-16 months and provide the hands-on training, practical experience, and industry support it takes to pursue a rewarding technical career.
 Classes are interactive and led by industry professionals with years of experience working in the field.
 You will get personalized, hands-on instruction in whichever energy program you pursue.

 MIAT’s goal is to produce graduates who are in the top echelon of their initial on-the-job training due to the foundational knowledge they receive at MIAT.
 To learn more about Energy Technology career training and to explore if MIAT is right for you, fill out the form on this page.